MaxPra/GameTimeX/README.md

 - **OLED Care (Blackout Screen)** – toggle at any time with **CTRL + B** to fully darken all screens while you’re AFK
 - **Optional side-screen dimming while tracking** – when enabled in **Settings**, all non-primary displays are dimmed automatically while GameTimeX is actively tracking, and restored once tracking stops
 - **Security: SQL-injection hardening** – database access now uses parameterized SQLite queries
+- **Executable selection for Automatic Game Switch** – you can now define which executables should be monitored in the background for profile switching.
+This prevents conflicts when different games share identical executables.
+- **Smart executable pre-filtering** – when adding a game for the first time, GameTimeX automatically deselects common non-game executables (e.g., launchers, crash reporters, helpers, benchmark tools).
+Only relevant executables remain selected, ensuring more accurate and reliable automatic detection.

 ---